pourmalek/CovidVisualizedGlobal/20220429/README.md

 **Summary 20220429**

 Models’ predictions for the future trajectory of the epidemic are quite divergent.
 The latest update of the IHME model is three weeks old.
+The IMPE model is out.

 Reported daily deaths are bouncing up at the global level and all regional levels except African and Eastern Mediterranean regions.